Zaandam

 Zaandam ([zaːnˈdɑm]) is a city in the province of North Holland, Netherlands.
-It is the main city of the municipality of Zaanstad, and received city rights in 1811.
+It is the main city of the municipality of Zaanstad and received city rights in 1811.
 It is located on the river Zaan, just north of Amsterdam.

 The statistical district Zaandam, which encompasses both the city and the surrounding countryside, has about 76,804 residents.
 Zaandam was a separate municipality until 1974, when it became a part of the new municipality of Zaanstad.

 History

 The history of Zaandam (formerly called Saenredam) and the surrounding Zaan River region (the Zaanstreek) is intimately tied to industry.
 In the Dutch Golden Age, Zaandam served as a large milling centre.
 Thousands of windmills powered saws that processed Scandinavian wood for the shipbuilding and paper industries.
 A statue that commemorates this industry was commissioned from sculptor Slavomir Miletić, and the statue, De houtwerker ("The Woodworker"), was installed on 20 June 2004.

 Zaandam is historically linked with the whaling industry.

 In 1697, Tsar Peter I of Russia spent some time in Zaandam, where he studied shipbuilding.
-He stayed in a little wooden house built in 1632, but was soon forced to leave because he attracted too much attention from the local population; he moved to Amsterdam, where he studied at one of the wharves of the Dutch East India Company.
-The wooden house he stayed was preserved and turned into a museum, the Czar Peter House.
+He stayed in a little wooden house built in 1632 but was soon forced to leave because he attracted too much attention from the local population.
+He moved to Amsterdam, where he studied at one of the wharves of the Dutch East India Company.
+His home in Zaandam was preserved and turned into a museum, the Czar Peter House.
 A statue honoring him was placed on the nearby Dam Square in 1911, and was declared a Rijksmonument.

 In 1871, the impressionist painter Claude Monet lived in Zaandam for approximately half a year.
 During that time, he made 25 paintings of the area, including Houses on the Achterzaan, Bateaux en Hollande pres de Zaandam and A windmill at Zaandam.